pandey-ankit/WebLogic-Basic-Lab/README.md

 > Note: Here **managed-server1** is running at port number **8001** and context for application is **‘/opdemo’**.
 So, once you provide the **Datasource name** in URL, it will provide you the Database URL for this Datasource.

-## Steps 5: Deployment of Application on Managed Server
+## Step 5: Deployment of Application on Managed Server

+[ANKIT TO DO - 4-5 sentences what we do in this lab

 - Open a new terminal.
+[ANKIT TO DO screenshot for openning termina]

+- Download demo application archive

 ```bash
 curl -LSs https://github.com/pandey-ankit/WebLogic-Basic-Lab/blob/main/aussie-tripper-v1.ear?raw=true > aussie-tripper-v1.ear
 ```